dabrahams/Contracts/Contracts.md

 ## What's a Contract?

 When I say “Contract” I mean something very specific.
-In the mid 1980s, Bertrand Meyer, who has to be the coolest cat in Object Oriented Programming, took Tony Hoare's work on formal verification of programs, known as Hoare Logic, and shaped it into a practical discipline for software engineering, called “Design By Contract” or (DbC).
+In the mid 1980s, Bertrand Meyer took Tony Hoare's work on formal verification of programs, known as Hoare Logic, and shaped it into a practical discipline for software engineering, called “Design By Contract” or (DbC).